-How to reverse video in iMovie
+How to Reverse Video in iMovie (Update in 2017)

 Often vloggers and video artists use the reversing technique to give a more artistic tone to their videos.
 The effect is also used sometimes to give a comical effect to the action on the video.
 To create the reverse effect, you will need a capable video editor tool like the iMovie software.
+In this article, we will how you how to reverse video clips with iMovie and iMovie alternatives.

-How to Reverse Video with iMovie Alternative
+Part 1: How to Reverse Video with iMovie Alternative

 1. Import Video to Filmora